OSCAR GIL

 This course uses laboratory exercises and hands-on activities to explore the primary topics of physical anthropology.
 Topics will include principles evolution, human genetics, forensic anthropology, behavior and anatomy of nonhuman primates, human variation, and fossil evidence for human evolution.

-This course is a cross-cultural survey of women's experiences in various types of societies including band, tribal, chiefdom and state level societies.
-Topics will include women's roles in subsistence strategies, economics, kinship, marriage, and the family, political organization, religion, religion and expressive culture, as well as the cross-cultural dynamics between men and women.
+This course is a cross-cultural survery of women's experiences in various types of societies including band, tribal, chiefdom, and state level societies.
+Topics will include women's roles in subsistence strategies, economics, kinship, marriage and the family, political organization, religion, and expressive culture, as well as the cross-cultural social dynamics between men and women.
 The changing status of women in diverse cultures, the impact of biology and culture on sex roles, and alternate gender categories found in traditional societies will also be examined.

 This course is a cross-cultural and evolutionary survey of the supernatural.
 It includes an examination of magic and witchcraft practices and the different functions they play in various world societies including hunting and gathering groups, and tribal level and state level societies.
 Religious beliefs, symbolism and ritual are explained from an anthropological perspective.